Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: RESULTS AND DISCUSSION

-By comparing the energy spectra calculated with LFG and FG, we can see that consideration of the surface effects is necessary to reproduce experimental data in both of the $(p,p'x)$ and $(d,d'x)$ reactions.
-The surface effects do not depend so much on the incident energy and target nucleus in both reactions.
-On the other hand, the $(d,d'x)$ reactions have stronger $\omega$ dependence than that of the $(p,p'x)$ reactions.
+By comparing the energy spectra calculated with LFG and FG, we can see that consideration of the nuclear surface is necessary to reproduce experimental data in both the $(p,p'x)$ and $(d,d'x)$ reactions.
+The importance of considering the nuclear surface does not depend so much on the incident energy and target nucleus in both reactions.
+We can also find that the influence of the nuclear surface gets larger as $\omega$ decreases.
+This result implies that the peripherality of the reactions becomes stronger as $\omega$ decreases.
+Moreover, the $\omega$ dependence is more prominent in the $(d,d'x)$ reactions than the $(p,p'x)$ reactions.